Index

 This competition is void where prohibited by law.
 There is no fee to enter the competition, however, you are responsible for any costs you may incur for creating and submitting the materials that comprise your solution.

 Upon the date of submission, your solutions and any materials that comprise them will remain your intellectual property, which you are free to develop and promote at your own discretion.
-However, by submitting the materials that comprise your solution in this competition, you automatically grant Kendall College of Art and Design of Ferris State University (KCAD) and The Wege Foundation the right to use said materials, as well as your personal profile information, including but not limited to, name, school, major, team name, image, and likeness, for any non-commercial purpose, including display, promotion, and assessment.
+However, by submitting the materials that comprise your solution in this competition, you automatically grant Ferris State University’s Kendall College of Art and Design (KCAD) and The Wege Foundation the right to use said materials, as well as your personal profile information, including but not limited to, name, school, major, team name, image, and likeness, for any non-commercial purpose, including display, promotion, and assessment.
 Any non-commercial use of the materials that comprise your solution by the above parties will be accompanied by the appropriate attribution as to their creator and/or source.

 To win, teams must have at least one member in attendance to present at the final presentation and awards event.
 All winners of cash prizes are solely responsible for any applicable U.S. income tax.
 U.S. income taxes will be withheld from any cash prize awarded to foreign citizens.